MikeRogers0/LivePage/readme.md

 Key features are:
  * Entire domains can be made live
- * file:// protocol is now supported
+ * file:// protocol is now supported, though required "Allow access to file URLs" to be checked on the chrome extensions page.

 It's recommended you use this extension only in a local development environment and not in a production environment.